riinuots/advent2020/README.md

 Turns out Part II really did need a picture, not just corners.
 Anyway, one star is better than nothing.

+# Day 19

+Loved how much more comfortable I was with regular expressions by the end of this.

 # Day 18

 This was a cute one overall, although I did spend a lot of time bebugging my solution.
 Part I only.